 Canadian renewable energy across the country is a strong example of how Canada has, is, and will be taking action on climate into the foreseeable future.

 Continued investment into making resource extraction processes by the natural resource sector and energy generation by the electricity sector less GHG intensive are two more.
-Canada’s persistence on building renewable infrastructure while examining other ways we can reduce our 1.6% share of global emissions through changes in the transportation and construction sectors are just a few more excellent examples of Canada taking action on climate change.
+Canada’s persistence on building renewable infrastructure while examining other ways we can reduce our 1.6% share of global emissions through changes in the transportation and construction sectors are another two excellent examples of Canada taking action on climate change.

-Canadians need to start recognizing that our country is world-class when it comes to emission reductions through renewable energy.
-We need to start showing off and bragging about our exemplary record to the world and repair some of damage caused to our country from being labelled a major source of greenhouse gas emissions and the worst environmental laggard the world has ever seen.
+Canadians need to start recognizing that our country is world-class when it comes to emission reductions through renewable energy and new clean tech / innovation.
+We need to start showing off and bragging about our exemplary record to the world, rather than sit back and accept being labelled a major source of greenhouse gas emissions and the worst environmental laggard the world has ever seen.
 These are just simply not true.